ShreyasUjagar/Sudoku_GUI/README.md

 If it reaches a slot where every number from 1-9 is invalid, then it 'backtracks' and returns to the previous slot.
 The solver then inputs the next valid number into that previous slot and we continue moving forward.
 This way, the solver will effeciently get to a solution in real time.

 How does it know if a number is valid or not at a certain position?
-It calls a method that takes the number at the slot, and the position of that slot (row,col) as arguements and linearly checks if there are any number conflicts.
+The solver gets this information by calling an 'is_valid' method that takes as parameters the digit at the slot, and the position of that slot (row,col) and linearly checks if there are any number conflicts.
+The method will then accordingly return either the boolean value 'True' or 'False' back to the solver.

 Please note that the solutions for the puzzles are **not hardcoded** into the game and the solver gets to an answer each and every time.